 Self-Care & Healing as Radical (Organizational) Work

-As agencies that focus on the safety of others, we must facilitate environments for our staff and volunteers to be safe and healthy as well.
-Without an understanding of the impact of stress and trauma exposure, as well as the barriers that exist to self-care, it is virtually impossible to support teams and individuals that are sustainable over the long-term.
-In this session, participants will learn about the science of stress, trauma exposure, and self-care and examine how systems of dominance manifest in policies, cultural norms and individual behaviors within their organizations.
-After this analysis, participants will engage in activities that partner systems of care with leadership and management tools in order to design strategies for change in themselves and their organizations.
-If we want to change the world, we have to change ourselves and our organizations first.
+As agencies that focus on the safety of others, we must facilitate environments for ourselves, our teammates, and volunteers to be safe and healthy as well.
+When we understand the impact of stress, trauma exposure, and the barriers that exist to self-care, we can improve the wellness and sustainability of our teams for the long-term.
+In this session, participants will learn about the science of stress and trauma, engage with their own life values, and examine how systems of dominance can manifest in policies, cultural norms and individual behaviors within their organizations.
+After this critical reflection, participants will explore leadership and communication strategies that align with their own self-care goals and will contribute to positive change in their agencies.

 Day 2- All Members

 Now that you've covered the importance and science of self-care, learn how to practice it in your own life and in your work.
 Together we will practice basic meditation techniques, led by yoga teacher and NCCADV staff member Elizabeth Sager, and relaxation techniques led by fellow NCCADV staff member and trainer Rebecca Swofford.
 We will also go over self-care assessments and create plans for bringing self-care into your work.
 End the membership meeting feeling balanced and empowered to put self-care into practice.

 Venue and Hotel Info